jukent/koru-jekyll/README.md

+> Please follow this repository if you plan to create a Github Pages website using [koru-jeykll-template](https://github.com/NCAR/koru-jekyll-template) and want to be notified of version updates to the Jekyll theme.

 # Using the koru-jekyll theme

 This is a theme based on UCAR/NCAR's custom 'koru' design.
 It is built on top the Foundation framework.
 This provides users and developers with responsiveness and accessibility.